Murdered teacher’s family hit out at killers who refuse to face justice in court

 For Ms Nessa’s family, the anniversary of her death on Sunday will be a period of quiet reflection together while the Royal Borough of Greenwich has announced it will be lighting Woolwich Town Hall in her memory.

-Councillor Ann-Marie Cousins, cabinet member for community safety and enforcement said: “My deepest condolences go out to Sabina’s family during this time.”
+Councillor Ann-Marie Cousins, cabinet member for community safety and enforcement said: “My deepest condolences go out to Sabina’s family during this time.

 “We are committed to creating a safer community for all and tackling gender-based violence continues to be a priority.
-We will continue to work with the police and community safety partners to do everything we can to end violence against not just women and girls, but for all genders.
+We will continue to work with the police and community safety partners to do everything we can to end violence against not just women and girls but for all genders.”